TypeFox/oct-playground-demo/documentation/demo-scenario.md

     }
 ```

- - **You:** "Wait, should that be an error?
+ - **Sta:** "Wait, should that be an error?
 What if an enterprise customer wants to make a small order?
 We'd just reject it?"

- - **Jan:** "Good point.
+ - **Dev:** "Good point.
 What should we do?"

- - **You:** "Let's make it a warning and just give them VIP pricing instead.
+ - **Sta:** "Let's make it a warning and just give them VIP pricing instead.
 We don't want to lose the sale."

- - **Jan:** "Smart.
+ - **Dev:** "Smart.
 So downgrade them automatically..." *(updates the code)*

 ```typescript
     // Rule 3: ENTERPRISE minimum (warning, will apply VIP pricing)